When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 2. Tech challenges are real: From choosing the right platform to figuring out video editing software, there’s a steep learning curve.

 3. Marketing is crucial: Building it doesn’t mean they’ll come.
-I’m realizing I’ll need to put significant effort into marketing the course once it’s ready.
+I’m realizing I’ll need significant effort to market the course once it’s ready.

 4. Imposter syndrome is a constant companion: There’s always that nagging voice asking, ‘Who am I to teach this?’